josephdyer/skeleventy/README.md

 npm install
 ```

 `cd` into your project folder and `npm run dev` which will start the development server and Gulp.
-Eleventy has baked in browsersync and watches all files for changes.
+Eleventy has browser hot reloading baked in and will watch all files for changes.

+For those of you on Windows, [see Daniel Schildt's potential fix](https://github.com/josephdyer/skeleventy/issues/2#issuecomment-465754702) for the environment helper.

 ## Folder Structure